straend/MMAI-reverb/docs/reverb_research.md

 1962 AES Paper, “Natural Sounding Artificial Reverberation http://charlesames.net/pdf/MRSchroeder/artificial-reverb.pdf

+## Why to choose a Moorer reverb?
+Good response with less computations due to the allpass filters used in the feedback paths. reverb.pdf

 ## How to create a reverb?
 *Julius O. Smith III.
 MUS420/EE367A Lecture 3 Artificial Reverberation and Spatialization.